pioto/Unix-Uptime/README.md

+# UNMAINTAINED

+This code is something I haven't used in at least 6 years.
+I'm no longer an active Perl coder, so I'm marking this repository as archived.
+If you're interested in picking up this project, feel free to fork, and reach out ot me to discuss handing over maintainership in CPAN, etc.

+---

 Unix-Uptime is Copyright (C) 2008-2014, Mike Kelly.

 This is a simple module that allows you to get the current system